Pushpachoudary/Qurey-Stream/README.md

 streamlit run app.py
 ```

-> Make sure Ollama is running in the background and the model (like `mistral`) is pulled.
+> Make sure Ollama is running in the background and the model (like `llama3.2:3b`) is pulled.

 ---